A Spirited, Connected Community

 Recreation and intramurals

 With recreational interests at an all-time high, our extensive program includes co-ed teams in everything from basketball and flag football to inner-tube water polo and golf.
 Tournaments help to keep the competition interesting.
-More than 50 percent of our students participate in these activities each year, so intramurals are one of the best ways to make friends at RIT.
 Join the action, give it your best— and celebrate your victories.
+Find out more on the Center for Recreational Sports site.

 A winning tradition